Southern Living's Pumpkin Bread recipe - printable

 Bake for 50-60 minutes, or until a toothpick inserted in the middle come out clean or with moist crumbs.
 Cover lightly with foil for the last 5-10 minutes of baking.
 (I laid a sheet of foil across both pans without crimping the sides.)

 Cool in pans for 10 minutes, then remove to a cooking rack to cool completely before slicing.
-If the bread doesn't want to pop out, run a thin knife along the edge of the bread, then try again.
+If using the parchment "sling," simply use the overhang to lift out of the pan.
+Or, if the bread doesn't want to pop out, run a thin knife along the edge of the bread, then try again.

 Use a serrated knife to cut into slices.
 We picked up a Claude Dozorme bread knife in Germany and have since bought another.
 We love them.
 Wrap leftover bread in foil.